sweh/ajja/docs/src/usage/quickstart.rst

 ---------------------------

 It is possible to change the rendered HTML by overriding the default templates.
-Please refere to :js:func:`gocept.jsform.register_template` for information about how default templates are customized.
+Please refere to :js:func:`ajja.register_template` for information about how default templates are customized.

 The following default templates are used by :ref:`ListWidgets <quickstart-collection-listwidget>`: